StefanThaenert/FCND-Motion-Planning/README.md

 For this project two scripts are provided, `motion_planning.py` and `planning_utils.py`.
 Here you'll also find a file called `colliders.csv`, which contains the 2.5D map of the simulator environment.

 ## Summary: Write it up!
-When you're finished, complete a detailed writeup of your solution and discuss how you addressed each step.
-You can use the [`writeup_template.md`](./writeup_template.md) provided here or choose a different format, just be sure to describe clearly the steps you took and code you used to address each point in the [rubric](https://review.udacity.com/#!/rubrics/1534/view).
-And have fun!

 ### What's going on in  `motion_planning.py` and `planning_utils.py`